michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.8.0 =
-- Added the ability to create inline mixed fields with the `content` field definition argument.
+- Added the `inline_mixed` built-in field type which introduces the ability to create inline mixed fields with the `content` field definition argument.
 - Added the ability to nest fields with the `content` field definition argument.
 - Added a new factory class to build forms for taxonomy terms.
 - Changed the `type` argument in the field definition to be able to be omitted.